Keenan-Wood/BU_ENGME700_KeenanWood_A4/README.md

 If you are using VSCode to run this code, don't forget to set VSCode virtual environment to the newly-activated environment.

-Open the jupyter notebooks (.ipynb) for simple fenicsx tutorials demonstrating (a) validation with analytical results
+Open the jupyter notebooks (.ipynb) for simple fenicsx tutorials demonstrating:
-(b) mesh refinement effects
+(a-analytical_comparison.ipynb) validation with analytical results (b-mesh_refinement.ipynb) mesh refinement effects (c-code_failure.ipynb) failure modes
-(c) failure modes